jhesch/dirty-bits/README.md

 `head` (the repo state at the event).
 In the case of a `release` event, Dirty Bits will attempt to find the last _published_ release prior to the the active release and use its `tag_name` as `base`.

+The rules are applied to the set of files that differ between `base` and `head` in order to determine the repo's dirty bits.

+If Dirty Bits is unable to determine with confidence which files were modified, it marks all bits dirty.

 ## Rules file